-Estimate relative depth of points in a scene, the viewer's motion from the motion field, and estimates of the viewer's time-to-contact with a surface.
+Estimate relative depth of points in a scene, the viewer's motion from the motion field, and the viewer's time-to-contact with a surface.

-Ultimately we would like to gain some understanding of the environment from the moving images on our retinas.
-There are approaches to structure from motion that are not based directly on the motion field, but rather based on a sequence of images in which a discrete set of corresponding points have been identified (Ullman, S., 1979; Dickmanns).
+Visual computations provide an "understanding" of the environment from the moving images on our retinas.

+There are approaches to structure from motion that are not based directly on a dense motion field, but rather based on a sequence of images in which a discrete set of corresponding points have been identified (Ullman, S., 1979; Dickmanns).
 A major challenge is to track the corresponding points.

-Alternatively, suppose we have estimated the optic flow at time t, and assume it is a good estimate of the motion field-what can we do with it?
+Alternatively, suppose we have estimated the optic flow at time t, and assume it is a good estimate of the motion field--what can we do with it?
 Imagine the observer is flying through the environment.
 The flow field should be rich with information regarding direction of heading, time-to-contact, and relative depth (Gibson, 1957).